Gabaldonlab/redundans/README.md

 In addition, the program reports [statistics for every pipeline step](/test#summary-statistics), including number of contigs that were removed, GC content, N50, N90 and size of gap regions.

 ### Parameters
-For the user convinience, Redundans is equipped with a wrapper that **automatically estimates run parameters** and executes all steps/modules.
+For the user convenience, Redundans is equipped with a wrapper that **automatically estimates run parameters** and executes all steps/modules.
 The only mandatory parameter required at the runtime is **assembled contigs** (FastA), although you should also specify some sequencing libraries (FastA/FastQ) or reference sequence (FastA) in order to perform scaffolding.
 Most of the pipeline parameters can be adjusted manually (default values are given in square brackets []):
 **HINT**: If you run fails, you may try to resume it, by adding `--resume` parameter.